Metaswitch/clearwater-readthedocs/docs/Clearwater_Elastic_Scaling.md

 9. On Sprout and Ralf nodes, wait until Chronos has resynchronized, either by running `service chronos wait-sync` or by polling over [SNMP](Clearwater SNMP Statistics).
 10. On all nodes, update /etc/clearwater/cluster_settings to just contain the new list of nodes (`servers=...`) and then run `service <process> reload` to re-read this file.

-If you're scaling down your manual deployment, follow the following process.
+If you're scaling down your deployment, follow the following process.

 1. Update DNS to contain the nodes that will remain after the scale-down.
 2. On Sprout, Memento and Ralf nodes, update `/etc/clearwater/cluster_settings` to contain both a list of the old nodes (`servers=...`) and a (shorter) list of the new nodes (`new_servers=...`) and then run `service <process> reload` to re-read this file.